 Governments can be the best communicators and the worst communicators.
-Sometimes they produce award winning campaigns that save millions of lives, yet at the same time they produce baffling letters and confusing forms that leave us frustrated and annoyed.
+Sometimes they produce award winning campaigns that save millions of lives, yet at the same time they often produce baffling letters and confusing forms that leave us frustrated and annoyed.

 Focussing on behaviour change for government communicators, a newly compiled “INSPIRE” framework has set out an evidence-based approach for written communications (Faulkener et al, 2018).
 This framework will be very useful for people working in government communications where small changes in behaviour can provide huge societal benefits – such as encouraging people to vaccinate their children.